Linear Regression with Spotify Data

 y_train_cook = y_train.loc[X_train_cook.index]

-# Keep only rows without missing/infinite values
+# Keep only rows without missing or infinite values

 mask = np.isfinite(X_train_cook).all(1) & np.isfinite(y_train_cook.to_numpy())